 We believe that the strength and recognition of our brand and our focus on locally-targeted advertising has enabled us to be cost efficient in our marketing and advertising.
-For example, for the years ended September 30, 2020 and 2019, flier acquisition campaigns represented only 11% and 16% of our revenues, respectively, which is consistent with the typical cost of our flyer acquisition campaigns.
+For example, for the years ended September 30, 2021 and 2020, selling and marketing costs represented approximately 7% and 11% of our revenues, respectively, which is consistent with the typical cost of our flyer acquisition campaigns.